johannesnicolaus/nfcore-chipseq-atacseq-uvpbs/README.md

    4. `fastq_2`: Read 2 (R2) containing gzipped fastq file, leave blank if single-end read only

 ### ChIP-seq
 Please refer to https://nf-co.re/atacseq/1.2.1/usage for more details.
-All files must be specified by its absolute path.
+All files must be specified by its absolute path (starts with `/user1/tanpaku/okada/USERNAME/`).

 ChIP-seq requires an input sample.
 For ChIP-seq experiments without input samples, while it is not recommended you can use the ATAC-seq pipeline, setting the parameters: `--mito_name false --skip_merge_replicates` (Credit to hpatel @ the nf-core slack #chipseq channel).